allennrbc/Software-Tools-Spring-2024/README.md

 ### NOTES:

 The dashed reference line at 5% helps emphasize this.
 The x-axis is marked at 2.5 year intervals.

 ### insert larger graph of retail sector

-How did we get here?
 UPDATE labels on ZOOMED graph and be sure to include 5% reference line.

 # HOW DID WE GET HERE?